-Particle beam widths were measured at several particle sizes using a beam width probe (BWP) (Huffman et al., 2005).
-The BWP passes a vertical 0.5 mm wide wire through the particle beam, stopping at fixed horizontal locations.
-The attenuation in particle signal was recorded as a function of wire position and the particle beam width was determined using the model in Huffman et al. (2005).
-Particle beam widths, reported as σ for a one-dimensional Gaussian, are given in Table 4 for 100 nm PSL particles, and size selected $d{\rm m} = 300$ and 500 nm NH4NO3 particles.
-The measured values are in good agreement with calculated values determined from the CFD model by recording the arrival positions at the target (vaporizer) of 100 particles at each size.
+Particle beam widths were measured at three particle sizes using a beam width probe (BWP) (Huffman et al., 2005).
+The BWP passes a vertical, 0.5 mm wide wire through the particle beam, stopping at fixed horizontal locations.
+The attenuation in particle signal was recorded as a function of wire position, and the particle beam width was determined using the model in Huffman et al. (2005).
+Particle beam widths, reported as σ for a one-dimensional Gaussian, are given in Table 4 for 100 nm PSL particles, and size-selected $d_m = 300$ and 500 nm NH4NO3 particles.
+The measured values are in good agreement with the beamwidth determined from the CFD model by calculating the arrival positions at the target (vaporizer) of 100 particles at each size.
 The particle beam widths are similar to those measured for the standard lens for 100 nm PSLs and $d{\rm m} = 300$ nm NH4NO3 particles (Huffman et al., 2005).